Ernő Csíki

-Ernst Csiki, Ernst Dietl or Ernő Csiki (Csíki) (Csiki (Csíki) Ernő) (22 October 1875 in Vulkan - 7 July 1954 in Budapest) was a Hungarian entomologist who specialised in Coleoptera.
+Ernst Csiki, Ernst Dietl or Ernő Csiki (Csíki) (Csiki (Csíki) Ernő) (22 October 1875 - 7 July 1954) was a Hungarian entomologist who specialised in Coleoptera.

-Born as Ernst Dietl at Zsilvajdejvulka, Hunyad County, Transylvania (today known as Vulcan in Romania), he went to study at the veterinary college in Budapest and graduated in 1897.
+Csiki was born as Ernst Dietl in Zsilvajdejvulka, Romania (today known as Vulcan), on 22 October 1875.
+He went on to study at the veterinary college in Budapest, Hungary, and graduated in 1897.
 He then joined the Hungarian Natural History Museum and worked as an assistant curator.
-In 1898 he changed his name to Hungarian as Csiki.
+In 1898, he changed his name to Hungarian as Csiki.
 He retired in 1933 as director but continued to work in entomology.
 He received a doctorate in 1953.

-At the time of Ernő Csiki's retirement (1932) the beetle collection contained over 1 million specimens largely due to his purchases and his obtaining funding for expeditions.
+At the time of Ernő Csiki's retirement in 1932, the beetle collection contained over 1 million specimens, largely due to his purchases and his obtaining funding for expeditions.
 Csiki wrote several parts of Coleopterorum Catalogus and many papers on Carpathian Coleoptera.

+Csiki died on 7 July 1954 in Budapest.
 A street in Budapest where he lived is called Bogár utca (beetle street) in his honour.